caibirdme/synccode/README.md

 ## Features

-Rsync your workspace folder to remote server
+* rsync your workspace folder to remote server

 ## Requirements